pantheon-systems/documentation/source/content/platform-considerations.md

 Because of the cloud-based nature of Pantheon's infrastructure, we cannot ensure high-deliverability email originating from your Application Containers, as they have no fixed location.
 While all sites have access to a local Postfix service for testing and development, we recommend using an external SMTP gateway (SendGrid, for example) in production to ensure that your email is delivered.

-See the [Email for Drupal documentation](/email) or the [WP Mail SMTP](/guides/sendgrid-wordpress-wp-mail-smtp) doc for more details and suggestions.
+For suggestions or more information refer to the [Email for Drupal documentation](/email) or the [WP Mail SMTP](/guides/sendgrid-wordpress-wp-mail-smtp) documentation.

 ## ffmpeg Transcoding Support